-The 30-year rate took another tumble in the latter half of the 2000s when the housing market crashed due to the prevalence of subprime loans.
-According to Bankrate’s data, the average 30-year fixed mortgage rate dropped from about 8 percent at the start of the decade down to 5.4 percent by 2009, when the Federal Reserve implemented quantitative easing, buying mortgage bonds in bulk to drive down interest rates and usher in an economic recovery.
+The 30-year rate took another tumble in the latter half of the 2000s when the housing market crashed in the subprime mortgage crisis.
+The average 30-year fixed mortgage rate dropped from about 8 percent at the start of the decade down to 5.4 percent by 2009, according to Bankrate data.
+At this time, the Federal Reserve implemented quantitative easing measures, buying mortgage bonds in bulk to drive down interest rates and usher in an economic recovery.

 2020 saw new lows for mortgage rates, with the 30-year fixed rate diving to just under 3 percent, according to Bankrate data, and averaging 3.38 percent for the year.
 Amid the pandemic, fearful investors were attracted to safer products such as Treasury and mortgage bonds, pushing yields — and rates — lower.

-Summary: Historical mortgage rate trends
+Summary: Historical mortgage rates

 Over the last 50 years, mortgage rates have reached both peaks and valleys, from the high of 18 percent in the 1980s to today’s relatively moderate, but somewhat volatile figures.
-You can view and follow the current 30-year mortgage rates on Bankrate.

 Below is a summary of the average 30-year fixed mortgage rate by year.
 From the mid-1980s on, the numbers reflect Bankrate’s calculation of the effective mortgage rate, which takes into account the average number of points borrowers pay.
+The data from the 1970s to the early 1980s is based on Freddie Mac’s reporting.

 Year 30-year fixed-rate average

-Sources: Bankrate (1986 on), Freddie Mac
+Sources: Bankrate, Freddie Mac

 2022 5.53%